teaconmc/SlideShow/README.md

 ![GUI](./docs/gui.png)

+By now, only PNG format images are verified as supported; other image formats may or may not be supported, and further testing are still needed.

 ## Development

 Simply import this project as a Gradle project to your IDE(s), and wait for your IDE(s) to finish their work.